- UCAS Code: N120

 Years 1 & 2

 In the first year, you'll take a range of business subjects, including international business, to provide you with a foundation in business.

 You'll also take a module in academic skills to support you in developing skills that are important to both your academic and future career.
 At the end of your first year, you'll choose two Business subjects to take into your second and third year.

 You’ll study classes in business and international business, in English, at a partner university or business school elsewhere in Europe, South East Asia, Australasia or North America.
 This will be for at least one semester.
 Throughout the first three years, you’ll undertake the Management Development Programme, which is designed to develop your business skills and competencies.

-You’ll study Issues & Trends in International Business as well as a business specialism.
+You’ll study International Business as well as a business specialism.
 You’ll also write a dissertation, investigating a topic of expertise you’ve developed over your degree which will have an International Business focus.
-This allows to take a focused piece of research, while demonstrating your well-developed analytical and research skills to potential employers.
+This allows you to take a focused piece of research while demonstrating your well-developed analytical and research skills to potential employers.

 This course includes a compulsory exchange period in Year 3 when you'll spend time abroad studying at one of our partner business schools.
 We currently send students on exchange to various universities all over the world.